bolzhub/Root-Inserts/README.md

 ## Acknoledgements

-Thanks to Paul and Suzanne for their help and support
+Thanks to Paul, Tanguy and Suzanne for their help and support

 ## LICENSE